The Algorithms logo

 """

-We can not get the optimum w of our kernel svm model which is different from linear
+We cannot get the optimal w of our kernel SVM model, which is different from a

-svm.
-For this reason, we generate randomly distributed points with high desity and
+linear SVM.
+For this reason, we generate randomly distributed points with high

-prediced values of these points are calculated by using our trained model.
-Then we
+density, and predicted values of these points are calculated using our trained

-could use this prediced values to draw contour map.
+model.
+Then we could use this predicted values to draw contour map, and this contour

 """